Charlie Peete: St. Louis Cardinals

 Called up by the Cardinals in July, Peete made his debut July 17 in a home game against the Pittsburgh Pirates.
 Pinch hitting for veteran Hank Sauer, he drew a walk and stayed in the game to play center field, and later grounded into a double play in a 4–2 Cardinal loss.
 Peete collected ten hits in 52 at bats with two doubles and two triples.
 He was sent back to Omaha after his last MLB appearance, August 16, when he went hitless in three at bats against Lew Burdette of the Milwaukee Braves.

 Plane crash in Venezuela

 Despite the disappointing results from his midseason callup, Peete was projected as a prime candidate for the Redbirds' 1957 centerfielder job; incumbent Bobby Del Greco had batted only .215 during 1956.
 Had Peete won the job, he would have been the Cardinals' first African-American regular starting player.
 To gain more experience, Peete decided to play winter baseball, and after drawing his release from a Cuban team because of a slow start, he joined the Valencia club in the Venezuelan league.
-Peete died at age 27; he and his family were on board Linea Aeropostal Flight 253 when the airliner crashed into Avila Mountain, near Caracas, during a rainstorm.
+Peete was headed to join the league when he died at age 27; he and his family were on board Linea Aeropostal Flight 253 when the airliner crashed into Avila Mountain, near Caracas, during a rainstorm.

 He became the first Major League Baseball player to die in Venezuela.